 - Be kind to the person being bullied.
 Talk to them.
 Encourage them.
-Offer support and connect them to help if they want & need it. - Tell a trusted adult about what is happening and ask for their support. - Report cyber-bullying and offensive content to the social media platform and Safe2Tell. - Get involved in preventing bullying at your school or in your community. - Be a role model.
+Offer support and connect them to help if they need it. - Tell a trusted adult about what is happening and ask for their support. - Report cyber-bullying and offensive content to the social media platform. - Get involved with preventing bullying at your school or in your community. - Be a role model.
 Be kind and treat everyone with respect in your social media interactions.

-Depending on the situation and your relationship with your friend, you might tell them that you want to go to someone else about the problem they have shared.
+Depending on the situation and your relationship with your friend, you might tell them that you want to go to someone else about the problem they have shared with you.